The Piano (TV series): Series 4 (2026)

+The filming location for the second episode was moved from Glasgow Central Station to Liverpool Street in London due to a major fire in neighbouring buildings.

 Reception

 The Guardian awarded the first episode four stars out of five, asking if it could be considered "Bake Off for pianos".
 The Mirror considered the show to be "brilliantly simple" and life-affirming.
-In contrast, the i considered the show to be "aimless fluff".
+In contrast, The i Paper considered the show to be "aimless fluff".

 International versions

 Fremantle holds international format rights.
 They have sold it to broadcasters in Australia, Denmark, Germany, Netherlands and Spain.